GraceLR/react-vis-ts/README.md

 ![npm-typescript]
 [![License][github-license]][github-license-url]

-This repo is the example of the article ["How to create and publish React Typescript npm package with demo and automated build"](https://medium.com/@igaponov/how-to-create-and-publish-react-typescript-npm-package-with-demo-and-automated-build-80c40ec28aca).

-You can clone it and step by step create your own NPM package and publish it.
+This repo is for react-vis-ts.

-It is a React graph.
+It is a React graph in typescript.

 [**Live Demo**](https://GraceLR.github.io/react-vis-ts/)